MPhil: minimum 12 months full time; minimum 24 months part time

 More information is available about tuition fees and discounts.

-Research in the School of Chemistry has been arranged into three groupings, each of which provides opportunities for interdisciplinary work with other schools in the University and also externally.
+Research in the School of Chemistry has been arranged into four groupings, each of which provides opportunities for interdisciplinary work with other schools in the University and also externally.

 MPhil and PhD supervision is normally available in the following groupings: